oshinanika/NLP-Token_NER_SpacyStreamlit/README.md

 # NLP-Token_NER_SpacyStreamlit

-This a NLP App that takes an paragraph text and shows
+This a NLP App that takes a text and shows
  + Tokens
  + Parts -of -Speeches
  + Named Entity Recognitions